De re militari: Translations

 English translations precede printed books.
 Manuscript 18A.Xii in the Royal Library, written and ornamented for Richard III of England, is a translation of Vegetius.
 It ends with a paragraph starting: "Here endeth the boke that clerkes clepethe in Latyne Vegecii de re militari."
 The paragraph goes on to date the translation to 1408.
-The translator is identified in Manuscript No. 30 of Magdalen College, Oxford, as John Walton, 1410 translator of Boethius.
+The translator is identified in Manuscript No. 30 of Magdalen College, Oxford, as John Walton, translator of Boethius in 1410.
+A second English translation, this time in verse, appeared between 1457 and 1460 from an anonymous parson of Calais.
+In 1494, Adam Loutfut translated some excerpts of Vegetius into Scots.